Memotech-Bill/PicoBB/README.md

 |   pico2   |  RP2350   |       N        |
 |  pico2_w  |  RP2350   |       Y        |

-Having completed the make, the following files should be in the folder:
+Having completed the make, the following file should be in the folder:

 * bbcbasic_console_xxx.uf2 - The BBC BASIC interpreter.
-* filesystem_console_xxx.uf2 - An image for the flash file system.
-* bbcbasic+filesystem_console_xxx.uf2 - A combination of the above two.

 where "_xxx" is replaced by the name of the selected board.